Chart Color Schemes

 Infrastructure

-Whyalla Stuart has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Whyalla Stuart has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects likely to impact the area.
-Key projects include Sunrise Christian School Expansion, Whyalla Secondary College, George Ave, Whyalla Norrie, and Reece Plumbing and Bathroom Supply Store Whyalla.
-The following details those most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified four projects that may impact this region.
+Notable projects include Sunrise Christian School Expansion, Whyalla Secondary College, George Ave development in Whyalla Norrie, and Reece Plumbing and Bathroom Supply Store expansion in Whyalla.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.